 Candidates seeking admission to the Master of Science in Reading degree program must meet requirements for teaching licensure.
 Candidates must obtain a grade point average of 3.00 in the undergraduate major field, including the student teaching semester.
 Conditional entry will be given if the grade point average in the undergraduate major field is below a 3.00.
 A grade point average of 3.00 must be attained within the first nine hours of coursework to gain full admission.
 Candidates must also submit a writing sample for evaluation using a topic aligned with the Reading Graduate Knowledge Base.

-Candidates in teaching positions must submit two letters of recommendation from a PK-12 administrator, peer teacher, and/or university professor.
-Candidates not in teaching positions must submit two letters of recommendation from university professors.
+Candidates in teaching positions must submit two recommendation forms from a PK-12 administrator, peer teacher, and/or university professor.
+Candidates not in teaching positions must submit two recommendation forms from university professors.

 Mid-Point Assessment Requirements